mars0i/masonclj/doc/masonclj/README.md

                  [org.beanshell/bsh "2.0b4"]]
 ```

-(TODO: How to install these in my maven repository .m2?)
+(TODO: How to install these in a maven repository.)

 ## Model parameters coordination